mozilla/open-leadership-framework/_articles/framework.md

 Think of Internet health and these big ideas as the “what” and “why” of what we do.
 Our commitment to these core values drives our work.

 Open leadership is the “how” of our work.
-It’s how we accomplish our work in communities, organizations, and projects.
+It’s how we accomplish our work in communities, organizations and projects.
 Open leadership encompases the processes and resources we use to support Internet health for everyone’s benefit.

 Open leaders “work open.”
 They work collaboratively, sharing the ownership of  ideas, resources, and outcomes with contributors, while building powerful, diverse communities to support and direct projects and organizations.
-They also set the conditions for others to do the same, ensuring accountability, equity, and transparency in a project and its community.
+They also set the conditions for others to do the same, ensuring accountability, equity and transparency in a project and its community.

 Here are some examples of how Open Leaders work on the “what” and “why” of their projects and organizations:

 - [Mozilla](https://mozilla.org) began its life as an [open-source project](https://www.youtube.com/watch?v=quKdaqlR_9w) to create a web browser that would break corporate monopolies over the web.

 - [Common Voice](https://voice.mozilla.org/) is Mozilla's initiative to crowdsource a large, public dataset of human voices for use in [open speech technology](https://blog.mozilla.org/berlin/en/people/kelly-davis-common-voice-project/).
-By working in the open, Mozilla was able to reach a much broader group of contributors, partners, and users.
+By working in the open, Mozilla was able to reach a much broader group of contributors, partners and users.
 Each group helped us build and guide Common Voice along the way.
 Making Common Voice successful largely meant facilitating the collaboration between these groups who, like us, want to see speech technology more open and accessible to all.

 - The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) (MDN) created a [repository](https://github.com/mdn/browser-compat-data) to collect and structure browser compatibility information to provide the community with open data to build cross-browser tools and websites.
 This was immensely successful, attracting a diverse group of dedicated contributors to help migrate data into the repo, and making it a place where a new community shares knowledge about browser compatibility.